mkunkel/board_game_capstone/doc/user_stories.md

 ***

+<pre>As a board game collector,
+I want to be able to remove games in my collection when I get rid of them In order to ensure that my records don't contain games I no longer own.

+  Usage: ruby game.rb --remove "Shadows Over Camelot"

+Acceptance Criteria:
+* Marks game as no long in collection
+* Game is no longer listed as available to play</pre>

+***

+<pre>As a board game collector,
+I want to be able to correct errors in my collection if I enter something incorrectly In order to ensure my records are accurate.

+  Usage: ruby game.rb --update "Shadows Over Camelot"

+Acceptance Criteria:
+* Ask what items to update
+* Saves updates, replacing old information</pre>

+***

 <pre>As a gamer,
 I want to be able to get a list of games to play based on what I'm in the mood for In order to make it easier to pick the right game.